• Skip to primary navigation

 Roasted Green Beans and Potatoes Ingredients on a white marble board.

-• Green Beans: small, thin French green beans (haricot verts) are best for this recipe
+• Fresh Green Beans: I prefer small, thin French green beans (haricot verts) for their delicate texture and quick cooking time.

-• Potatoes: ideally Yukon Gold potatoes or other waxy or semi-waxy potatoes like fingerling potatoes or baby potatoes
+• Potatoes: Yukon Gold potatoes are my choice here for their buttery texture and reliable results.
+Other waxy or semi-waxy potatoes like fingerling potatoes or baby potatoes work well too.

-• Olive Oil: good quality extra-virgin olive oil
+• Olive Oil: Use a good quality extra-virgin olive oil – its flavor really comes through in simple dishes like this.

 • Kosher Salt and Freshly Ground Black Pepper